pkozul/ha-tts-bluetooth-speaker/README.md

 # TTS Bluetooth Speaker for Home Assistant

-This project provides the following custom components for Home Assistant, and allows them to place nicely together:

-- Bluetooth tracker (presence detection)
-- Bluetooth speaker (for TTS)
+This project provides a media player component for Home Assistant that plays TTS (text-to-speech) via a Bluetooth speaker.

+If you're using HA's Bluetooth device tracker (for presence detection), this project also provides a replacement Bluetooth tracker that allows both components to play nciely together.

 Since the Bluetooth tracker constantly scans for devices, playback of audio on the Bluetooth speaker may be disrupted / become choppy while scanning.
 These custom components work together to ensure only one of them is accessing Bluetooth at any givem time.